Plumsail/documents-docs/source/user-guide/processes/examples/generate-contracts-from-airtable-in-zapier.rst

 ***********************

 Choose the process you want to start by this Zap from the dropdown.
-Then, you need to specify the data in JSON.
-This data will be applied to the template to personalize documents.
+You will see fields to complete - they have the same names as tokens from the template.

-Don't forget that object names must correspond to tokens from the template.
-Use the output from the trigger to specify values:
+To complete them, use the output from the Airtable trigger.

 .. image:: ../../../_static/img/user-guide/processes/how-tos/customize-plumsail-zap-airtable.png
     :alt: JSON data with Airtable trigger output

 That's it!
-Our Zap is ready.
-See how the resulting file looks:
+Our Zap is ready🎉 See how the resulting file looks:

 .. image:: ../../../_static/img/user-guide/processes/how-tos/airtable-completed-contract.png
     :alt: Final service agreement populated with Airtable data